-Zeno’s heart tightens.
+Zeno’s heart tightened.

-Something seems to be wrong.
+Something seemed to be wrong.

 The corners of Xi Wei’s mouth twitched briefly.

-Ya Sang smoothly pulls out Zeno.
+Ya Sang smoothly pulled out Zeno.

 This scar did not affect his charm at all, but rather made him appear wild, manly, and cool.

 Seeing the situation in from of him, the scar faced man stopped along with his crowd of younger brothers, asking with interest, “Robbery?”